 Why is it important to insist on a drug-free and alcohol-free workplace?

 A drug-free and alcohol-free workplace is the healthiest, safest and most productive place to work.
 Employee illnesses, accidents, absenteeism and productivity are all affected by substance abuse.
-The City of London Substance Abuse Partnership estimates that alcohol-related illness and absences cost businesses in the City more than ?2 billion each year.
-Co-workers may be injured in an accident caused by a drug-impaired or alcohol-impaired co-worker and workplace violence can involve employees with substance abuse problems.
+The City of London Substance Abuse Partnership estimates that alcohol-related illness and absences cost businesses in the city more than 2 billion pounds each year.
+Coworkers may be injured in an accident caused by a drug-impaired or alcohol-impaired colleague and workplace violence can occur more frequently when employees have substance abuse problems.
 The Substance Abuse Partnership estimated that one in four workplace accidents had alcohol as a contributing factor, and that drug abuse contributed to more.

-A substance abuse-free workplace program provides a way to strengthen communities by offering people trapped in substance abuse a way out of their problem and back to productivity.
+A program to create a drug-free workplace provides a way to strengthen communities by offering people trapped in substance abuse a way out of their problem and back to productivity.
 A drug-free workplace program should offer: a written policy, access to assistance, employee education, supervisor training and drug testing.